gdubya/gdubya.github.io/_posts/2020-02-17-mqtt-to-azure-iot-hub.md

 {% endhighlight %}

-### Proof of Posession
+#### Proof of Posession

-But if you list our ceritificates or view them in the Portal in our browser, you might notice that the certificate is listed as "not verified"
+If you list our ceritificates or view them in the Portal in our browser, you might notice that the certificate is listed as "not verified"
 {% highlight bash %}
 az iot hub certificate list --hub-name $IOT_HUB_NAME | jq '.value [].properties.isVerified' false